Note 12 — Segment Reporting

 %

-The Company’s management is structured geographically with regional vice presidents who are responsible for all services provided by the Company and the operating results of the Company within their respective regions.
-Area and district managers support the regional vice presidents by overseeing all services provided by the Company within their given areas and districts.
-All revenues are derived from customers within the United States, and all long-lived assets are located in the United States.
+The Company’s management is structured geographically with regional vice presidents who are responsible for all services provided by the Company in his or her particular region and responsible for the operating results of the Company in multiple states.
+These regional vice presidents have area and district managers who are also responsible for all services provided by the Company in their given area and district.

-Under ASC 280-10, two or more operating segments may be aggregated into a single operating segment for financial reporting purposes if aggregation is consistent with the objective and basic principles of the accounting guidance, if the segments have similar economic characteristics, and if the segments are similar in each of the following areas: (i) the nature of products and services, (ii) the nature of the production processes, (iii) the type or class of customer for their products and services, and (iv) the methods used to distribute their products or provide their services.
-The Company believes its patient management and network solutions services meet these criteria as they provide similar managed care services to similar customers using similar methods of production and distribution.
+Under ASC 280-10, two or more operating segments may be aggregated into a single operating segment for financial reporting purposes if aggregation is consistent with the objective and basic principles, if the segments have similar economic characteristics, and if the segments are similar in each of the following areas: (i) the nature of products and services, (ii) the nature of the production processes, (iii) the type or class of customer for their products and services, and (iv) the methods used to distribute their products or provide their services.
+The Company believes each of the Company’s regions meet these criteria as they provide similar managed care services to similar customers using similar methods of production and distribution.
 All of the Company’s regions perform both patient management and network solutions services.

 2025